Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Conspicuous pores are a common complaint as people age, says dermatologist Jane Wu, MD.
+Conspicuous pores are a common complaint from adults, says dermatologist Jane Wu, MD.
 It seems everyone wants the fine, flawless skin of childhood when pores were seemingly invisible.

 But as you go through puberty and adulthood, pores tend to stand out more.
 Their appearance varies from person to person and depends on several factors.
 Dr. Wu explains what enlarges pores and how you can shrink them.